apurvmishra99/NumPy-Matplotlib/README.md

 ## How to run
 ### If you do have Jupyter Notebook
+Note: If you are using this method, make sure you also have NumPy and Matplotlib installed in your system.
 Run `jupyter notebook` and find the notebook in the directory where you cloned it to.

 ### If you don't have Jupyter Notebook